3a3del/FemtoRV32-Single-Cycle-Processor/README.md

  - `RegisterFile.v`: 32x32 register file implementation.
  - `DataMemory.v`: Memory module for data load/store instructions.
  - `InstructionMemory.v`: Stores program instructions.
  - `top.v`: Top module integrating all the components.

+## Testing
+All Testing Source Codes in `Src` folder and the verification's pictures.

+## How to Run